logo

 The heavy equipment sector has undergone significant transformations in recent years, driven by the tightening of emission standards now applied to a wide range of machinery, from bulldozers and wheel loaders to excavators and heavy-duty trucks.
 These standards are commonly referred to as Emission Tiers or Stages.

-This article provides a detailed overview of the various emission tiers and their implications for heavy equipment, along with a set of key considerations that industry professionals should take into account when making decisions related to equipment acquisition, maintenance, or fleet upgrades in light of ongoing technical and regulatory developments.
+This article provides a detailed overview of the various emission tiers, a side-by-side comparison so you can see exactly what changed at each stage, and a set of key considerations that industry professionals should take into account when making decisions related to equipment acquisition, maintenance, or fleet upgrades.

 What are emission tiers?